Twitter users are exposing pro-Russian sentiment in China, and Beijing is not happy - KESQ

 They often come under the hashtag of “The Great Translation Movement,” or shared by account with the same name run by a decentralized, anonymous team that crowdsources the collection and translation of popular posts on Ukraine and other hot topics, according to an administrator interviewed by CNN.
 Many, but not all, appear to have been widely liked or shared within China — selection criteria cited by the administrator.

-Since the account’s launch in early March it has already made plenty of friends and enemies — attracting both 116 thousand followers (and counting) and a slew of criticism from China’s state-run media.
+Since the account’s launch in early March it has already made plenty of friends and enemies — attracting both 116,000 followers (and counting) and a slew of criticism from China’s state-run media.

 The movement was formed in response to China’s alleged hypocrisy in portraying itself as neutral on Ukraine, even while its state and social media circulated pro-Russian narratives, the administrator told CNN.